Photo: Kirk Hardcastle

 ABOUT

 CATHARINE LO GRIFFIN has been writing stories about people and places in Hawai‘i since 1998.
-Catharine formerly served as Editor-at-Large at Honolulu Weekly, Founding Editor of Free Surf magazine, and Washington Bureau Manager, Researcher, and Editorial Assistant for WIRED.
-Her work has received numerous Hawaii Society of Professional Journalists' Excellence in Journalism Awards, including recent first place honors for:
+Catharine formerly served as Editor-at-Large and Arts and Entertainment Editor at Honolulu Weekly, Founding Editor of Free Surf magazine, and Washington Bureau Manager, Researcher, and Editorial Assistant for WIRED.
+Her work has received numerous Hawaii Society of Professional Journalists' Excellence in Journalism Awards, including recent honors:

-"The Perfect Vessel" in Arts & Entertainment Reporting
+"The Perfect Vessel" First Place in Arts & Entertainment Reporting

 In 2016, Catharine co-authored the report “he lono moku, the State of the Environment: Hawai‘i.”
 As Communications Director at Blue Planet Foundation from 2010-2015, she promoted clean energy policy and education.

-Catharine lives with her husband and daughter in Waialua on O‘ahu's North Shore, where she enjoys paddling at Manu O Ke Kai Canoe Club and volunteering with Wānana Pāoa, a sailing canoe that teaches young people about voyaging, Hawaiian values, and community-based resource management.
+Catharine lives in Waialua on O‘ahu's North Shore, where she enjoys paddling and coaching at Manu O Ke Kai Canoe Club and volunteering with Wānana Pāoa, a sailing canoe that teaches young people about voyaging, Hawaiian values, and community-based resource management.

 Contributions: